Introduction

 Teaching

 I have developed and taught various quantitative and qualitative courses.
+In 2024, I taught the Oxford summer school on “Philosophy, Politics, and Economics (PPE): Globalisation, populism, and identity”.
 In Oxford, I taught Political Analysis (Q-Step) II – an intermediary course on quantitative methods.
 In Maastricht, I taught introductory courses on quantitative methods and International Relations.
 For the German Academic Scholarship Foundation (Studienstiftung), I developed and taught a summer academy on the theory, empirics, and practice of global democracy.

 Research